ddd-crew/strategic-architecture-building-blocks/README.md

 ![Bounded context](resources/context-subdomain.jpg)

-A sensible default is to aim for a 1:1 mapping between subdomain.
+A sensible default is to aim for a 1:1 mapping between subdomains and bounded contexts.

 ### Ubiquitous Language